data-edu/data-science-in-education/_book/17-learning-more.md

  - Reflected on introducing data science to your education organization over time
  - Learned about teaching data science to others

 We hope this book sparked an interest in data science that you want to nurture.
-We've talked to many people in your shoes--folks who care about educating students and want to help by using their data skills.
+We've talked to many people in your shoes - folks who care about educating students and want to help by using their data skills.
 Indeed we've found the common thread in our audience is wanting to use data to improve the experience of learners.
 It's important to nurture this passion by keeping the learning going.

 Surrounding yourself with continuous learning experiences can turn this spark into a specialization that makes a real contribution to the lives of students.
 There are three reasons we feel these ongoing learning experiences are essential to realizing your vision for data in education.
 First, developing technical skills is an continuous process.
 The learning mindset is the same whether you're taking your first steps toward using data science techniques or you're a seasoned data scientist trying to make a bigger impact in education: there is always something new to learn about programming and statistics.
 Setting regular time aside to evolve your craft is a commitment to this mindset.

 Second, education and data science are like most industries--they are constantly evolving.
 That means today's tools and best practices might be tomorrow's outdated techniques.
 To keep up with changes, it is important to develop a learning routine that exposes you to the pulse of these two fields.
 Sometimes this means learning a new technique, sometimes it means deepening expertise in a technique you haven't mastered, and other times it means revisiting a skill you've mastered long ago.